pedroteosousa/rubiks-cube/README.md

 } // you could have just the 'corners' field here, but the others are included for reference

 console.log(cube.hash(options, {}) == Cube.identity().hash(options, {})) // true
-// we need to send '{}' to the orientations options, otherwise, it would consider orientations
-// of all pieces
+/* we need to send '{}' to the orientations options, otherwise, it would consider orientations of all pieces */

-// like wise, for the orientation: cube = Cube.identity()
+// like wise, for the orientation: cube = Cube.scramble('U')
-cube.scramble('U')
 // U and D do not affect the orientation of any piece

 console.log(cube.hash() == Cube.identity().hash()) // false
 console.log(cube.hash({}, undefined) == Cube.identity().hash({}, undefined)) // true
+// returns true because we are considering orientations of all pieces, but permutations of none
 ```

 A bit of information is lost while doing this, so the hash function can only be used in a constructor if it received no arguments (or both arguments `undefined`).